 Alternate title/misleading answer: 23andMe counts FIR twice

 AncestryDNA doesn’t report the amount of fully-identical regions (FIR) that two people share with each other.
 To avoid confusion, I’ll note that they do count and use FIR in identifying and labeling full-siblings.
 And here’s one thing that some people won’t believe when you say it: AncestryDNA counts FIR as half-identical regions (HIR).
 They’ll riposte that AncestryDNA ignores FIR, but that isn’t true.
 When you count the number of of centiMorgans (cM) from HIR and FIR, but you count FIR as if it’s HIR, a population of full-siblings will share 37.5% DNA, on average.
-This has lead a large percentage—perhaps a majority—of genetic testing consumers to believe that 37.5% is a normal average to use.
+This has lead a large percentage of genetic testing consumers to believe that 37.5% is the average amount of shared DNA for full-siblings.

 If for some reason you don’t believe me, consider this Java code I wrote and use daily.
 The following code counts HIR between two individuals.
 I’ve never run this code on full-siblings and gotten an average of anything close to 50%.
 It’s always 37.5%.
 Please note that this code only works on genomes in which the only shared base-pairs are indeed IBD.
 This can be done in simulated data when the farthest back shared ancestors have uniquely labeled DNA (distinct from each other).
 In these genomes, humans don’t share over 99% of their DNA, as it makes it very easy to know the exact amount of IBD sharing between two individuals.

-Conversely, here’s an algorithm that I never thought of writing until a social media admin. “corrected” me for saying that AncestryDNA counts FIR as HIR.
+Conversely, here’s an algorithm that I never thought of writing until I saw a social media admin. “correct” someone for saying that AncestryDNA counts FIR as HIR.
 They said that it doesn’t count FIR at all—it completely ignores it for reporting purposes.
-I politely explained in detail how my original statement was correct.
-I mentioned that if AncestryDNA completely ignored FIR for reporting purposes that full-siblings would only share 25% by that metric.
-And that seemed to end the conversation.
-Then I wrote the following code, running it only once.
-I always want to be told when I’m wrong and I wrote this code for the purpose of telling me I was wrong if that was the case.
-It doesn’t count any sharing on DNA regions that are fully-identical.
+But it turns out that if AncestryDNA completely ignored FIR for reporting purposes that full-siblings would only share 25% by that metric.
+I wrote the following code solely for the purpose of testing this and I’ve run it only once.
+This code isn’t otherwise very useful because ignoring FIR wouldn’t usually help us with our research.

 The code doesn’t show the average that you’d expect if AncestryDNA used this metric.
 It doesn’t produce the 37.5% average that AncestryDNA reports, so it isn’t the way they count HIR sharing.
 The code resulted in 25% shared DNA between full-siblings when ignoring FIR.
-Clearly, nobody should use this method, as there would be no difference in reported DNA sharing between half-siblings and full-siblings.
+Using this method would be confusing as there would be no difference in reported DNA sharing between half-siblings and full-siblings.
 I haven’t used the code for anything since.
 But it showed me that AncestryDNA doesn’t completely ignore FIR in its cM or percentage reporting, otherwise it would report 25% shared DNA, on average, between full-siblings.

 I hope you’ve found this information helpful.
-And I really hope that I start hearing people answer the above question with “AncestryDNA counts FIR as if it’s HIR” and not that other typical answer, which insinuates that 23andMe reports misleading information by double-counting shared DNA.
+And I really hope that I start hearing people answer the above question with “AncestryDNA counts FIR as if it’s HIR” and not the other answer, which insinuates that 23andMe reports misleading information by double-counting shared DNA.